web-jam-g12/space-jam/README.md

 **Project Number: 12**

-Space Jam allows you to access different information about real spacecrafts and astronauts.
+Space Jam allows you to access different information about real spacecrafts and astronauts, provided by the [Space Devs public API](https://ll.thespacedevs.com/).

 ## 🎒 Submission